keelz/ts-react-redux-architecture/README.md

 Whoa!
 My first opinion in this series!
 Moving forward, if you see an opinion tag it means I'm going to offer my own "opinion" on a particular subject.
 You've been warned.

 Okay, so regarding directory structure.
 My first piece of advice when starting any React application is that you "should" start your project with a structure either exactly like or very close to the structure shown here.
-Below is a list of my personal reasons for each directory/file.
+If you are able to either start with or re-factor to a structure like the one shown here you will save yourself a lot of frustration later on in project development.
+Organization and architecture are key fundamental principals of our craft as software engineers and we should spend a significant amount of time applying them!

+Here are my pros and cons...

 * common directory
-  * provides a namespace for all of our assets! :+1:
+  * provides a namespace for all of our assets! :relieved:
     * css
     * scss
     * images
     * files
+    * and stuff!
   * provides a namespace for organizing string and number constants.
     * string and number literals, oh my! :-1:
     * I smell, code smell! :-1: